Ellimaaac/Osu-Beatmaps-Dataset/README.md

 ## Status of progress
 - Code : 90%
     - Issue with some taiko beatmaps
+    - Issue with the maps states
+    - Issue with likes
 - Dataset : in progress - 16k data (0,3 %  of the final data set)

 ## Objectives